mostafanasser2000/-Mini-Full-Stack-Application-with-Dashboard/README.md

 - `email`: `admin@gmail.com`
 - `password`: `admin`

-You will need to sign up as a doctor to interact with refill requests.
+You must sign up as a doctor to interact with refill requests.

 ## API Reference